marina-kan/impc_stats_pipeline/README.md

 - ***How can one determine if a file has not been successfully transferred to the Hadoop cluster?***<br>
 If a file is located in the DDD directory and is in a gzipped format, it can be considered as successfully transferred.<br>
 DDD: Codon:`${KOMP_PATH}/impc_statistical_pipeline/IMPC_DRs/stats_pipeline_input_drXX.YY/SP/jobs/Results_IMPC_SP_Windowed/AnnotationExtractorAndHadoopLoader/tmp`<br><br>
-- ***How can I transfer files that have failed into Hadoop?***<br>
-    - First navigate to DDD: `cd DDD`<br>
-    - Move the non-gzipped files to YYY using SCP command.
-Alternatively, if you are using R and have an R session open in the `DDD` directory, you can run the following R command: `DRrequiredAgeing:::HadoopReTransferSCP(prefix=‘DRXX.YY/tmpDir’)`<br>
-    - This command will clean up all .gz files (which were already successfully transferred) from the directory and transfer the remaining files into a directory named `tmpDir` on Hadoop.<br>
-    - After the transfer, move the files from `tmpDir` into the 'YYY' directory.
-It's important to note that the Hadoop HDFS does not allow rewriting files.
-If the file already exists in the target directory `YYY`, the process will fail.
-Hence, the intermediate step of transferring to `tmpDir` is essential to avoid conflicts.